tlswg/tls13-spec/draft-ietf-tls-tls13.md

 different keys.
 After all the 0-RTT application data messages (if any) have been sent, a "end_of_early_data" alert of type "warning" is sent to indicate the end of the flight.
-Clients which do 0-RTT MUST always send "end_of_early_data" even if the ServerConfiguration indicates that no application data is allowed (EarlyDataType of "client_authentication"), though in that case it MUST NOT send any non-empty data records (i.e., those which consist of anything other than padding).
+Clients which do 0-RTT MUST always send "end_of_early_data".

 A server which receives an "early_data" extension can behave in one of two ways: